Gloucestershire Militia: Special Reserve

 After the Boer War, there were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by the Secretary of State for War, St John Brodrick.
-However, little of Brodrick's scheme was carried out.Spiers, Army & Society, pp. 243–2, 254.
+However, little of Brodrick's scheme was carried out.
 Collective training in brigades was carried out on Salisbury Plain in 1906 and 1907, with the 3rd and 4th Bns of the Glosters brigaded with the 4th Bn Oxfordshire Light Infantry and 3rd Bn Berkshires.
-Under the more sweeping Haldane Reforms in 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime (similar to the former Militia Reserve).Spiers, Army & Society, pp. 275–7.
-The former RSGLI became the 3rd (Reserve) Battalion, Gloucestershire Regiment on 7 June 1908, while the 4th Bn was disbanded on 31 July.4th Battalion1902–08 at Glorious Glosters.
+Under the more sweeping Haldane Reforms in 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime (similar to the former Militia Reserve).
+The former RSGLI became the 3rd (Reserve) Battalion, Gloucestershire Regiment on 7 June 1908, while the 4th Bn was disbanded on 31 July.

 World War I

 The 3rd (Reserve) Battalion was mobilised on the outbreak of war on 4 August 1914 and served in the UK throughout World War I, initially guarding Woolwich Arsenal and the huge dumps of explosives distributed nearby, later at Gravesend and then Sittingbourne in the Thames & Medway Garrison.
 All the while the battalion fulfilled its other purpose by training and forming drafts of reservists, recruits and returning wounded for the Regular battalions of the Gloucesters fighting on the Western Front.
-Thousands of men would have passed through the ranks of the battalion during the war.
-The battalion was disembodied on 9 August 1919 when the remaining personnel were drafted to the 1st Bn.Grist, pp. 53–6.Wyrall, pp. 1–3, 59, 97.
+The SR also formed reserve battalions for the 'Kitchener's Army' units being formed: 3rd (Reserve) Bn Gloucesters formed 11th (Reserve) Bn.
+Thousands of men would have passed through the ranks of these battalions during the war.
+The 3rd Battalion was disembodied on 9 August 1919 when the remaining personnel were drafted to the 1st Bn.